Autism Speaks Natural Disaster Resources

 - If you have a service animal, be sure to include food, water, and collar with ID tag, medical records and other emergency pet supplies.

 - During an emergency quick and unanticipated changes in routine and environment can cause increased anxiety and stress for people with autism.
 If staying in a shelter bring headphones or earplugs to help with noise.
-You may also consider bringing a role of duct tape to place labels, visual support or even lay out visible perimeters of your family's assigned "space" in a communal style shelter.
+You may also consider bringing a roll of duct tape to place labels, visual support or even lay out visible perimeters of your family's assigned "space" in a communal style shelter.

 Autism Speaks Resources & Information: